SLC61A1

+Solute carrier family 61 member 1 is a protein that in humans is encoded by the SLC61A1 gene (previously MFSD4).

-Major facilitator superfamily domain containing 5 is an atypical SLC expressed in neuronal plasma membrane.
+This protein is responsible for molybdenum uptake instead of the cell.
+It has previously been described as an atypical SLC, and it is expressed in neuronal plasma membrane.
 It is a plausible Solute carrier transporter.
 It transports molybdate anions, and it interacts with GLP-1R.
+In humans, it is encoded by the gene SLC61A1.